boliqq07/featurebox/README.md

 ----------------------
 Welcome to Featurebox.

-Featurebox is a open Python library that implements a comprehensive set of machine learning tools for materials informatics.
+Featurebox is an open Python library that implements a comprehensive set of machine learning tools for materials informatics.

 Featurebox inspired by